Cedi Osman: Junior national team

 Osman was a member of the junior national teams of Turkey.
 He played at the following tournaments with Turkey's junior national teams: the 2011 FIBA Europe Under-16 Championship, the 2012 FIBA Europe Under-18 Championship, the 2012 Albert Schweitzer Tournament, where he won a bronze medal and was named the Most Talented Player, the 2013 FIBA Europe Under-18 Championship, where he won a gold medal, and at the 2014 FIBA Europe Under-20 Championship, where he also won a gold medal, and was named to the All-Tournament Team and selected as the MVP.

 Senior national team

 After playing with the junior national teams of Turkey, Osman became a member of the senior men's Turkish national basketball team.
-With Turkey's senior national team, he has played at the 2014 FIBA Basketball World Cup, EuroBasket 2015, and the 2016 Manila FIBA World Olympic Qualifying Tournament.
+With Turkey's senior national team, he has played at the 2014 FIBA Basketball World Cup, EuroBasket 2015, 2016 Manila FIBA World Olympic Qualifying Tournament, EuroBasket 2017, 2019 FIBA Basketball World Cup, EuroBasket 2022, and EuroBasket 2025.

+Lastly, he was the captain of the Turkish National Team in the EuroBasket 2025 and was one of the noteworthy players of the tournament.
+Cedi Osman made 29 successful three-points shots and became the tournament's top three-point shooter, was also selected for the "All-Star Second" team.
+He finished the tournament with an average of 16 points per game.
+While playing the entire of the final game against Germany, he scored 23 points, but couldn't prevent the loss Turkey.